vedab/tomcat-embed/README.md

 # Tomcat Embed

-This project will help you run Tomcat server embeded as an application.
+This project will help you run Tomcat Server embedded into your code and run as an application.

 ## Prerequisite:
  - JDK 1.6 or above